-- This section describes the guidelines that will apply to determine whether bids made in the auction are compliant and the criteria the Clean Energy Regulator will use to determine the successful bids. - D. Auction suspension and cancellation - " This section identifies reasons why the Clean Energy Regulator may suspend or cancel the auction. - E. Auction information publication and timelines - This section identifies the auction and contract information that the Clean Energy Regulator may publish as well as the information that will not be published.
+" This section describes the guidelines that will apply to determine whether bids made in the auction are compliant, and the criteria the Clean Energy Regulator will use to determine successful bids.

+D. Auction suspension and cancellation

+" This section identifies reasons why the Clean Energy Regulator may suspend or cancel the auction.

+E. Auction information publication and timelines

+" This section identifies the auction and contract information that the Clean Energy Regulator may publish as well as the information that will not be published.

-A. Project registration and contract establishment - project registration, auction qualification, registration and participation
+A. Project registration and contract establishment - auction qualification, registration and participation

-The Clean Energy Regulator will only contract with participants who have a project on the Emissions Reduction Fund project register.
+The Clean Energy Regulator will only accept bids from, and contract with, participants of projects who complete the following four steps.